UnclaimedBloom6/IllegalMap/README.md

 - Show player heads on map
   - Option to show names too
 - Show checkmarks on map
+  - Toggle between Off, Vanilla, Classic and New checkmarks
 - Score Calculator
   - Show current dungeon score under map
   - Say in party chat when 300 score has been reached